Fox News allows host Jeanine Pirro to work as a paid GOP fundraising speaker

 - Pirro was the headline speaker for the Alachua County Republican Party’s Ronald Reagan Black Tie and Blue Jeans BBQ in Florida on November 9.

 - Pirro was the keynote speaker for the Volusia County Republican Party’s October 8 Lincoln Day Dinner in Florida.
-The organization paid a little more than $10,000 to Pirro for book purchases and her speaking fee, according to Federal Election Commission data.
+The organization paid a little more than $20,000 to Pirro for her speaking fee and book purchases, according to Federal Election Commission data.
+(Note: Pirro’s fee amount was updated with new FEC information that was filed after the publication of this piece.)

 - Pirro was the featured speaker for the Republican Party of Arkansas’ Reagan Rockefeller Dinner on July 28.
 The party disbursed $15,000 to Pirro, according to the organization's state campaign finance report.